schlosrat/token-health/README.md

 Apply damage/healing with a few keystrokes to all selected tokens at once.

+⚠️ If your version is 0.1.3, you will have to reinstall the module.

 ## Description

 This is a module for [FoundryVTT](https://foundryvtt.com/) intended for GMs that want to apply damage or healing more easily.
 Without this mod, you have to click several times to adjust the hit points of a token.
 With Token Health installed, you can hit Enter, enter the damage and hit Enter again.